 Scanning more frequently will give your organization greater visibility and reduce the cost associated with incident response recovery.
 Today’s security tools can help you simplify and automate vulnerability management.
 Understanding the vulnerability and patching or reconfiguring is key to being proactive in protecting your digital assets.

-For organizations that need an effective vulnerability management program, Pondurance offers Pondurance VMP, a comprehensive vulnerability management service that continually identifies, categorizes, prioritizes, and helps resolve vulnerabilities.
+For organizations that need an effective vulnerability management program, we offer Pondurance VMP, a comprehensive vulnerability management service that continually identifies, categorizes, prioritizes and helps resolve vulnerabilities.
 We enable you to stay confident that vulnerabilities are promptly discovered and remediated, protecting you from attackers looking to exploit these vulnerabilities, without placing a burden on your internal staff.
-Learn more about VMP.